Dakes/frame-of-enlightenment/README.md

 ```

 The endpoint responds with a JSON object containing the current settings.
 If
-called without parameters, it simply returns the existing configuration.
+called without parameters, it simply returns the existing configuration with any
+password fields redacted.

 ### Resetting to defaults